OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-multiple-ranges.md

 ## Get special cells from multiple ranges

 The `getSpecialCells` and `getSpecialCellsOrNullObject` methods on the `RangeAreas` object work analogously to methods of the same name on the `Range` object.
 These methods return the cells with the specified characteristic from all of the ranges in the `RangeAreas.areas` collection.
-See the [Find special cells within a range](excel-add-ins-ranges-special-cells.md) article for more details on special cells.
+For more details on special cells, see [Find special cells within a range](excel-add-ins-ranges-special-cells.md).

 When calling the `getSpecialCells` or `getSpecialCellsOrNullObject` method on a `RangeAreas` object: